sematext/docs/docs/monitoring/spm-faq.md

     outbound traffic
   - check your DNS (see below)

 2\.
-Check if your DNS has correct entries for SPM Receiver:
+Check if your DNS has correct entries for Sematext Monitoring Receiver:

 ``` bash
 nslookup spm-receiver.sematext.com